ciceklab/DeepND/README.md

 Required inputs, such as spatio-temporal brain co-expression networks, gene features and gold standards are provided in the "Data" folder.
 All of the reqired parameters are already set in the <i>config</i> file as default values.

-1. After downloading all files and installing required packages as explained under [Installation Guide](https://github.com/ciceklab/DeepND#installation-guide), run the following terminal command:
+1. Download all files and installing required packages as explained under [Installation Guide](https://github.com/ciceklab/DeepND#installation-guide).

+2. Run the following terminal command:

 ```
 python main.py
 ```
+This command will run the main function of the DeepND which sorts gold standard gene lists, creates randomized masks for the cross-validation, initializes the model and starts training.

+After each training, the best model is saved as a ".pth" file to reproduce results later on and to enable more advanced trainin procedures (such as transfer learning) if needed.
+Before each trial, the allocated and cached GPU memory is reported so that you monitor and adjust your inputs according to your own compuatational units limitations.

-2. The output will be written to MultiExp00 folder which contains:
+3. The output will be written to MultiExp00 folder which contains:
     - Saved models for each training as ".pth" files
     - Prediction results for first disorder (ASD), and the second (ID) in separate .txt files
     - Experimental stats (mean, stdev and median of performance metrics, runtime etc.) in runreport.txt file
     - Tensors that highlight weights of spatio-temporal brain networks for different subset of genes as ".pt" files
     - pyTorch and Numpy random states for reproducing the same results in test mode

+You may also try running this demo with different gene interactions networks.
+Several examples networks that are mentioned in the artice are publicly avaliable at  [https://doi.org/10.5281/zenodo.3892979](https://doi.org/10.5281/zenodo.3892979).
+You can download any number of networks from there, and adjust the <i>config</i> file accordingly before repeating Step 2.

 ## Replicating Published Results